RobCranfill/py-addr-extract/README.md

 # py-addr-extract
-Python program to extract email addresses from an online inbox, creating a CSV file suitable for import into Google Contacts.
+Python program to extract email addresses from an online inbox and create a CSV file suitable for importing into Google Contacts.

 ## Overview
 This program will use IMAP to read the specified inbox (note: other Inboxes?) from your online email provider.